 The key to safe, effective pesticide use is to choose the right product for the targeted pest, then apply the material with the right equipment, at the right time.
 And always treat pesticides with respect, since even relatively nontoxic products can cause damage if used carelessly.

-Follow these rules when choosing and applying pesticides:
+Follow these rules when choosing and buying or applying pesticides:

 - Before you start thinking about which pesticide to use, ask yourself if you’ve exhausted all other possible forms of control.